alb3rtov/ARSE/README.md

 ## Execute
 ### Windows
-First move to **ARSE** directory typing `cd ARSE` and then execute the program using `python.exe .\app.py`
+First move to **RASE** directory typing `cd RASE` and then execute the program using `python.exe .\app.py`

 ### Linux
-First move to **ARSE** directory typing `cd ARSE` and then execute the program using `python3 app.py`
+First move to **RASE** directory typing `cd RASE` and then execute the program using `python3 app.py`

 ## Compilation
-If you want to compile the python code you need to use **[pyinstaller](https://www.pyinstaller.org/)**, so first you need to download the **pyinstaller** module for your OS (it will install automatically if you use _[requeriments.txt](https://github.com/alb3rtov/ARSE/blob/main/requeriments.txt)_)
+If you want to compile the python code you need to use **[pyinstaller](https://www.pyinstaller.org/)**, so first you need to download the **pyinstaller** module for your OS (it will install automatically if you use _[requeriments.txt](https://github.com/alb3rtov/RASE/blob/main/requeriments.txt)_)

 Type this command to compile the code:

-    pyinstaller.exe --onefile --windowed --name ARSE --icon=img/icon.ico .\app.py
+    pyinstaller.exe --onefile --windowed --name RASE --icon=img/icon.ico .\app.py

-It will generate a EXE file in the _dist_ directory, you have to move this EXE file to the main directory (ARSE).
+It will generate a EXE file in the _dist_ directory, you have to move this EXE file to the main directory (RASE).

 ### Download a compiled version of this program
-You can download a compiled version in the releases page: https://github.com/alb3rtov/ARSE/releases
+You can download a compiled version in the releases page: https://github.com/alb3rtov/RASE/releases

 ## Crawling websites and generate XLSX
 This program use **[requests](https://docs.python-requests.org/en/master/)** and **[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)** to scrap the websites and get all the information.
 In order to save this information, the **[xlsxwriter](https://xlsxwriter.readthedocs.io/)** module is used.
 The fields that contain the XLSX file are: _apartment address, price, telephone number, website URL, real estate agency or private and other info_.